 - 5. All pupils with medical conditions will be properly supported so that they have full access to education.
 Their condition and associated requirements will be kept appropriately confidential according to the individual circumstances. - 6.
-The Academy will work in partnership with health and social care professionals, pupils and parents to ensure that the needs of pupils with medical conditions are effectively supported. - 7.
-The Academy recognise that the Healthcare needs of pupils with medical needs may change over time and the academy will work flexibly, within its resources, to support pupils, including supporting reintegration in to school after periods of absence as well as supporting the social and emotional needs of pupils. - 8.
-The Local Governing Body of the Academy will ensure that the arrangements give parents and pupils the confidence in the Academy's ability to provide effective support for the medical condition in school.
+The school will work in partnership with health and social care professionals, pupils and parents to ensure that the needs of pupils with medical conditions are effectively supported. - 7.
+The school recognise that the healthcare needs of pupils with medical needs may change over time and the school will work flexibly, within its resources, to support pupils, including supporting reintegration in to school after periods of absence as well as supporting the social and emotional needs of pupils. - 8.
+The Local Governing Board of the school will ensure that the arrangements give parents and pupils the confidence in the school's ability to provide effective support for the medical condition in school.
 This includes, showing an understanding of how a medical condition could impact on a pupil's ability to learn and administer self-care. - 9.
 Some pupils with medical conditions may be considered disabled under the definition set out in the Equalities Act 2010.
-Where this is the case, the governing body will comply with the requirements of the Act.
+Where this is the case, the local governing board will comply with the requirements of the Act.
 For pupils with Special Educational Needs, this policy should be read in association with the SEND code of practice. - 10.
-The prime responsibility for a child's health lies with the parent who is responsible for the child's medication and should supply the school with information.
+The prime responsibility for a child's health lies with the parent who is responsible for the child's medication and should supply the school with information needed to safeguard the child.